 Figure 4: Optimization of 2019 sectoral methane emissions in the contiguous United States (CONUS) by inversion of TROPOMI observations.
-EPA GHGI (top bars) and posterior (bottom bars) emissions are shown for livestock, oil and gas, coal, landfills, wastewater, and other anthropogenic emissions.
+EPA GHGI (top bars) and posterior (bottom bars) emissions are shown for different sectors.
 For wetland emissions we show the WetCHARTs estimate (top bar).
-The dark shading corresponds to emissions that occur in grid cells where the observing system provides a constraint (averaging kernel sensitivities greater than 0.05), while the light shading represents emissions occurring where the posterior defaults to the prior estimate.
-Error bars on the posterior emissions are given by the spread of an eight-member inversion ensemble.
-Also shown inversion results from Lu et al. (2022) and Shen et al. (2022).
+The dark shading corresponds to emissions actually optimized by the inversion (0.25o×0.3125o grid cells with averaging kernel sensitivities greater than 0.05), while the light shading represents emissions not optimized by the inversion (defaulting to the prior estimate).
+Error bars on the posterior emissions are given by the spread of the eight-member inversion ensemble.
+Also shown are previous inversion results from Lu et al. (2022) and Shen et al. (2022) with their reported error bars.